NASA-AMMOS/MGViz/README.md

    (Use the mission name `"Test"` (case-sensitive) to make the sample mission)

 Go to `http://localhost:8888` to see the `Test` mission

+Update Missions/<MISSION>/config.json with the correct server name in the urls for psite and velocity

 ## Documentation